 If a user name in the Active Directory import matches an existing user name in Axiom Software security, then that user will be updated ONLY if the Directory Sync Enabled check box remains selected for the matching user.
-Matching users are is updated as follows:
+Matching users are updated as follows:

-- User Properties: If the first name, last name, or email address has changed in Active Directory, it is updated in Axiom Software. - License Type: If the assigned license type for the Active Directory group has changed, then the license type is updated in Axiom Software. - Role Assignments: The user's role assignments are updated as follows: - If a role mapping has been added for the Active Directory group, the user is assigned to that role. - If a role mapping has been removed from the Active Directory group, the user is not removed from the role.
-If the user should no longer belong to the role, it must be removed manually. - If the user no longer belongs to the Active Directory group, and that group's role mappings still exist, then the user is removed from those mapped roles (unless the user belongs to another Active Directory group in the import that is mapped to the same roles). - Disabled Users: If the user is disabled in Active Directory, then the user is disabled in Axiom Software.
+• User Properties: If the first name, last name, or email address has changed in Active Directory, it is updated in Axiom Software.

+- User License Type: If the assigned user license type for the Active Directory group has changed, then the license type is updated in Axiom Software. - Authentication Type: If the assigned authentication type for the Active Directory group has changed, then the authentication type is updated in Axiom Software. - Role and Subsystem Assignments: The user's role and subsystem assignments are updated as follows: - If a role or subsystem assignment has been added for the Active Directory group, the user is assigned to that role or subsystem. - If a role or subsystem assignment has been removed from the Active Directory group, the user is only removed from the role or subsystem if another group is mapped to that same role or subsystem (and the user does not also belong to that other group).
+If the previously assigned role or subsystem is not present in the mappings at all, then the user is not removed from the role or subsystem. - If the user no longer belongs to the Active Directory group, and that group's role or subsystem mappings still exist, then the user is removed from those roles and subsystems (unless the user belongs to another Active Directory group in the import that is mapped to the same roles and subsystems). - Disabled Users: If the user is disabled in Active Directory, then the user is disabled in Axiom Software.
 If the user is disabled in Axiom Software but enabled in Active Directory, then the user will either be re-enabled or left as disabled depending on whether Never Enable Users is checked in the Scheduler task settings.